aldettinger/camel-quarkus-workshop/README.md

  + There is a bullet showing the maven version
  + There is another bullet explaining that MAC and Windows users should install native-image
  + At the end of the prerequisites, there is a docker pull command where the graalvm version may need to be updated

-@TODO:
- + part-3 is broken activemq has been removed, should be re-enabled with CQ 3.0.0-RC2